lizmat/articles/5to6-phasers.md

 such as `BEGIN` and `END`, and the possible subtle change in semantics with so-called [phasers](https://docs.perl6.org/language/phasers) in Perl 6.

+Perl 6 has generalized some other features of Perl 5 as phasers, that weren't covered by special blocks in Perl 5.
+And it has added some more phasers that are not covered by any (standard) functionality of Perl 5 at all.

+> One important feature that one should remember about phasers is that a
+> developer of a program does **not** determine **when** a phaser is run.
+> It is the runtime executor that decides when a phaser is being run.
+> Therefore all phasers in Perl 6 are spelled in uppercase characters,
+> to make them stand out better as they are *not* part of the standard
+> flow of execution.

 An overview
 ===========
 Let's start with an overview again of Perl 5 special blocks and their Perl 6